IRVLUTD/AutoX-SemMap/README.md

 <br/>

 # Environment Traversal planning
 This section describes how to plan the robot's traversal through the environment.
+When the map has been built, robot does not need to explore the environment again.
+So from the explored trajectory, we compute a low cost trajectory ( sequence of points) for the robot to visit the entire evnvironment.
 ```
 cd scripts
 ```